Vous or Tu?

 Some exceptions to the ‘rules’

-☞ In some aristocratic circles, children are encouraged to ‘vous’ their parents, but this is becoming more and more old-fashioned.
+☞ In some aristocratic circles, children are encouraged to ‘vous’ their parents, but this is dying out.

 ☞ Sons and daughters-in-law will often use ‘vous’ to their in laws, even if they like each other and get on well.